lebalong123work/long-le-internship/html-css-training/practice-one/README.md

 - Apply Flexbox and Grid.
 - Use W3 validation tool to check code syntax HTML-CSS.

-## Tech stacks

-- HTML and CSS: in this practice, I will use HTML and CSS to create a web browser UI.
-In this part will be the application and flexible combination between HTML tags and design on CSS selector.

 ## How to run

 1. **Clone or download the project to your computer**